ethanlabs101/frlegends-skeleton-key/docs/first-launch/first-launch.md

 Authenticate
 ```

+Currently, new accounts provisioned also include coins, gems, livery pass, slots and more!

 The exact prompts and available options may change as Skeleton Key develops.

-If a remote account creation option is not present in your version, do not manually attempt to reproduce the process with unrelated commands.

 Use the workflow provided by the installed Skeleton Key release.